Crucial tests of macrorealist and semi-classical gravity models with freely falling mesoscopic nanospheres: Introduction

 The paper is structured as follows.
-First we describe our experimental proposal (section \ref{propo}) which consists of a slight modification of a recent experimental proposal aimed at testing the equivalence principle by watching the trajectories of freely falling nanospheres \cite{maqro,kalten}.
-Then we consider a simple situation where only decoherence is present (section \ref{deco}).
-This case has already been addressed in the past \cite{Collett} and can be treated analytically \cite{GRW}.
-After this, we consider the situation where only self-gravity is present (section \ref{grav}).
-This situation is more complicated because in the presence of self-gravity the evolution law is intrinsically non-linear and integro-differential and cannot be cast in the form of a linear master equation.
-The majority of results obtained so far in this case are numerical (see e.g. references \cite{Ehrhardt,Giulini,Carlip,vanMeter}).
-Here, in order to simplify the treatment, we make use of a numerical scheme developed by us recently, which enables us to approximate the non-linear evolution by a non-linear Gaussian process \cite{CDW}.
+First we consider the simple situation where a nanosphere is freely falling without self-gravity, when only decoherence is present (section \ref{popo}).
+This case has already been addressed in the past \cite{Collett,Kalbak1} and can be treated analytically \cite{GRW}.
+Next, we consider the situation where only self-gravity is present (section \ref{grav}).
+This situation is more complicated because in the presence of self-gravity the evolution law is intrinsically non-linear and integro-differential, and cannot be cast into the form of a linear master equation.
+The majority of results obtained so far in this case are numerical (see e.g. \cite{Ehrhardt,Giulini,Carlip,vanMeter}).
+Here, in order to simplify the treatment, we make use of a numerical scheme we recently developed, which enables us to approximate the non-linear evolution by a non-linear Gaussian process \cite{CDW}.

-An essential new result of our paper concerns the situation where both self-gravity and decoherence are acting together on the system (section \ref{interplay}).
+One of our main results concerns the situation where both self-gravity and decoherence are acting simultaneously on the system (section \ref{interplay}).
 Until now, no numerical scheme was available to tackle this question.
 We solve this problem numerically through a hybrid approach which takes into account the joint influence of decoherence ({\it \`a la} Monte-Carlo) and self-gravity (according to the approximated scheme of section \ref{grav}) on the temporal evolution of the density matrix of the centre of mass of the freely falling nanosphere (CMDM).
 This allows us to make a quantitative study of the influence of decoherence and self-gravity on the spread of the CMDM.
 Our estimates reveal a subtle interplay between these two effects.
 Our results also establish that self-gravity is robust with respect to decoherence, provided the latter is not too strong.
 This is important in order to ensure the experimental possibility of confirming or falsifying the existence of self-gravity, as it is impossible to entirely suppress decoherence in any realistic experiment.
-We also propose a novel way of `tailoring' the quantum state of the nanosphere by means of intentional decoherence, in order to escape the severe constraints imposed by the sizes of the optical traps needed in a real experiment.